princeton-nlp/DinkyTrain/README.md

 See the [fairseq repo](https://github.com/fairseq/fairseq) and its [documentation](https://fairseq.readthedocs.io/) for more details on how to use and extend fairseq.

-**Why DinkyTrain?**
-The [Dinky](https://en.wikipedia.org/wiki/Princeton_Branch) runs between Princeton Junction and Princeton and is the shortest scheduled commuter rail line in the United States.
-We also aim to make pre-training short and accessible to everyone.

 # Efficient MLM Pre-training
 ## Overview